timjogorman/Multisentence-AMR-guidelines/ms-amr.md

       :mod (a / actual))
 ```

-If it's actually referring to the same thing, DO link them together.
-Since the 'anaphoric' phrase like 'do so' or 'do that' will often be composed of many AMR concepts, we'll need to have rules for which one to use:

-For phases with a demonstrative like "this" or "that", or with "it", such as  "do that" , "that happened", "do it" , etc., use the demonstrative or pronoun:
+For phases with a demonstrative like "this" or "that", or with "it", such as  "do that" , "that happened", "do it" , etc., use the demonstrative or pronoun ('that' or 'it'):
 ```
 "If they that..."
 (d / do-02